The end of plastic and bioplastic straws, cutlery and stirrers in South Australia, from March 1st, 2021

 What is bioplastic?

 Bioplastic is the main component of the commercially compostable products you can currently find in the market.

-Instead of petroleum, the plastic is made from plant.
-Mostly, it is produced by extracting plant sugar, then converted it into polylactic acids (PLAs).
+Instead of petroleum, the plastic is made from plants.
+Mostly, it is produced by extracting plant sugar and converting it into polylactic acids (PLAs).

 I’m sure you have already seen the taglines: “Made from plant, not oil”, “100% compostable and biodegradable”, “Lined with PLA” or the number 7 in between the 3 arrows on coffee cups, clear cups, straw packs or even food takeaway containers.